fractalysid/Notwaive/README.md

-# Twive Simplified
+# NoTwive (previously Twive International)
-Based on [Twive](https://github.com/fractalysid/Twive-Layout).
+Based on [Twive](https://github.com/fractalysid/Twive_Simplified).
 Read Twive README for more info.

-This is still Twive, with 2^5 keys, 5 layers and only 2 keys on the thumb cluster.
+Well, this could no longer be referred to as Twive, so NoTwive should do the trick.

 ZMK config files for the [Lucy](https://github.com/fractalysid/Lucy-Keyboard) v0.2 keyboard.
 I couldn't manage to make the github action workflow work so it must be manually compiled.